-Rheumatoid arthritis is a chronic inflammatory disorder that primarily impacts the body’s joints.
-The disorder occurs when your immune system mistakenly attacks body tissue, creating inflammation and causing pain, swelling, stiffness, and loss of function in the joints.
+Rheumatoid arthritis is a chronic inflammatory disorder that impacts the body’s joints.
+It occurs when the immune system attacks body tissue.
+This causes inflammation, pain, swelling, stiffness, and a loss of joint function.

-In most cases, early Rheumatoid Arthritis impacts the smaller joints in your fingers and toes.
-As the condition progresses, symptoms often spread to larger joints such as the wrists, knees, ankles, elbows, hips and shoulders.
-In many patients, the disease is symmetrical, causing inflammation in the same joints on both sides of your body.
+In most cases, early rheumatoid arthritis impacts the smaller finger and toe joints.
+As the condition progresses, symptoms often spread to larger joints.
+This includes the wrists, knees, ankles, elbows, hips and shoulders.
+In many patients, the disease causes inflammation in the same joints on both sides of the body.

-About 40 percent of people experience Rheumatoid Arthritis that impacts various body systems, including, but not limited to the skin, heart and blood vessels.
-The signs and symptoms of Rheumatoid Arthritis may vary in severity and can come and go in flares.
+About 40% of rheumatoid arthritis patients have symptoms in various body system.
+Other areas where symptoms may occur include the skin, heart and blood vessels.
+The signs and symptoms of rheumatoid arthritis may vary in severity and can come and go in flares.

 - Tender, warm, swollen joints

-- Pain and stiffness in the morning lasting longer than 30 minutes
+- Pain and stiffness in the morning that lasts more than 30 minutes

 - Fatigue, fever, loss of appetite

-- Joint stiffness that worsens in the mornings and after inactivity
+- Joint stiffness that is worse in the mornings and after inactivity